Vonage-Community/video-api-web-samples/Live-Broadcast/README.md

 To be prepared to develop your Video API Broadcast app:

 1. Review the [Vonage Video Video Client SDK](https://developer.vonage.com/en/video/client-sdks/web) requirements.
+1. If you are testing RTMP, make sure you have an existing account on an RTMP platform.
-2. This application requires a Sample Server with broadcast capabilities.
+1. This application requires a Sample Server with broadcast capabilities.
 We suggest our [Sample Video Node Learning Server](https://github.com/Vonage-Community/sample-video-node-learning_server/).

 ```bash
 npm i